zekro-archive/thunder/README.md

 }
 ```

-You can find some more examples in the `examples` folder in this repository.
+More examples are contained inside the `examples` folder in this repository.

 ---